VBA to Set Range in Excel (7 Examples)

 VBA Range Object

-The Range object in VBA can contain a single cell, multiple cells, rows, columns within the Excel worksheet.
+The Range object in VBA can contain a single cell, multiple cells, rows, or columns within the Excel worksheet.

 The hierarchy of the Range object is as below.